gabetax/dbcp/README.md

 Copy Postgres or MySQL databases between application environments.

 Setting an employee up to work on a web application for the first time is time consuming.
 Tools like [Vagrant](http://www.vagrantup.com) have made it easy to get your environment setup, but you still need to get your relational database setup.
 In rails you can load your `db/schema.rb` and hope that `db/seeds.rb` is well curated, but seldom has enough to let a developer hit the ground running.
 Working with your production database while developing is extremely convenient.
 The [parity](http://12factor.net/dev-prod-parity) helps preview database performance.
 It also makes investigating data-specific bugs much easier.

 The goal of `dbcp` is to make copying databases between development, staging, and production environments as easy as copying a file on your local disk.
+It's an adapter for platform-specific utilities like `pg_dump` and `mysqldump`, simplifies lookup of credentials using storage mechanisms you're already using, and handles transfer of dump files between hosts.

 ## A word of caution